Lyoneos/mcp-cheatengine-Cto/README.md

 MCP CheatEngine toolset is a Python-based toolkit for communicating with CheatEngine through the MCP interface, providing memory read and write, assembly code analysis, and other functions.

-Here, CE plugins and MCP interfaces have been developed.

 Python and CE use the socket protocol for communication.
 Currently, Python MCP only has built-in read and write modules, and Lua has also implemented writing and pointers, but stability is general.

 Those interested can give it a star.